George Marion McClellan: Career

 In 1887 McClellan came to Louisville, Kentucky, to work as a Congregationalist minister, later taking a pastoral position in Memphis, Tennessee.
 Between 1892 and 1894, he worked in New England as a financial agent for Fisk University.

 He taught high school and worked as a principal from 1899 to 1919 in Louisville.

 Poems, McClellan's first book, was published in 1895 by the African Methodist Episcopal Church and financed with McClellan's money.

 Old Greenbottom Inn and Other Stories (1906) collects almost all McClellan's prose fiction, including a novella, except a story called "Gabe Yowl".
 All the stories in the collection are about rural Alabama and, except for one, are about Black women.

 Path of Dreams (1916) was published in part to raise funds for McClellan's son Theodore, who contracted tuberculosis.
 George brought Theodore to Los Angeles, California, to be treated, but he was denied entry to a sanatorium because he was Black and died on January 5, 1917.

 His collections of poetry and prose were generally published privately or self-published, although he also published in periodicals.
 In total, 67 poems by McClellan are known.

+Many know McClellan for his poetry, many don't know that he wrote fictional prose and literally criticism.
+All of McClellan's fictional prose other than one piece talks about how life was in rural Alabama.
+A singular piece entails stories about colored women.
+One the flip side his literary criticism reveals and expresses emotional depth.
+Along with his writing, he also served as a congregational minister from 1892 to 1894.
+The ministry was during the middle of his writing career, initially his career first started with his most known type of writing, his composed poetry in the 1880s.
+He also worked on his prose during that time.
+His first published poems were released in 1895.
+Along with his writing he worked as a chaplain and a teacher at the State Normal School for colored persons located in Alabama.
+He continued to write throughout his years, he published twelve poems under the title "Songs of a Southerner" in 1896.
+Years later he wrote and published one of his most popular pieces about an interracial marriage.
+This story was called "Old Greenbottom Inn", it preaches that interracial love is normal and natural.
+Which at the time of publish in 1906 was very against the cultural norm and even banned in some if not most states.